beerd7017/gatsby-store/README.md

 ### What is this repository for? ###

-* This repository was created for building a proof of concept for an E-Commerce platform built on Gatsby-Redux.
+* This repository was created for building a proof of concept for an E-Commerce site built on Gatsby-Redux.
 * Version 0.1.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)